dorianazela/TV-Programs/README.md

 This app allows the user to search for a show by querying TV Maze API.
 By clicking on each of the returned shows, a lightbox is opened and more details about the show are displayed.
+The app is built from scratch using html5, css3, javascript, jquery and ajax technologies.